By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 You may have been wondering why I haven’t mentioned the flu shot even once in this article.
 That’s because – for many folks – I don’t believe in it as a primary means of prevention.
 From my observation over the years those who have gotten shots experience colds and flu as much as people who have passed on them.
 Moreover, the research I’ve read clearly indicates that flu shot effectiveness is a pretty dubious proposition, no matter what your doctor says.
-For more on flu shot effectiveness, or rather, lack of it, visit my Do Flu Shots Prevent the Flu?
+For more on flu shot effectiveness, visit my Do Flu Shots Prevent the Flu?
 Myth-Buster page.

 - Borella E, Gideon N, et. al. “Vitamin D: A New Anti-Infective Agent?”
 Annals of the New York Academy of Sciences 1317, no. 1 (May 1, 2014): 76–83. doi:10.1111/nyas.12321.